maverickg59/macos-text-to-speech/README.md

 ### 1. As a macOS App

 - During setup, choose 'y' when asked to install to Applications
-- Find Superwhisper in your Applications folder
+- Find Ottotone in your Applications folder
 - Launch like any other macOS app
 - Grant microphone permissions when prompted

 ### 2. From Terminal

 - After setup, run: `./run.sh`
-- Or use the built app directly: `open dist/Superwhisper.app`
+- Or use the built app directly: `open dist/Ottotone.app`

 ## Troubleshooting

 If you encounter any issues:

 1. Make sure your microphone is working and properly selected in System Settings
-2. Check that you have granted microphone permissions to Superwhisper
+2. Check that you have granted microphone permissions to Ottotone
-3. Look at the `superwhisper.log` file for detailed error messages
+3. Look at the `ottotone.log` file for detailed error messages
 4. Try running the setup script again: `bash setup.sh`

 ## Development

 - Python 3.11 (managed in virtual environment)
 - Uses OpenAI's Whisper model for transcription
-- Includes test suite: `source venv/bin/activate && python3 -m unittest test_superwhisper.py -v`
+- Includes test suite: `source venv/bin/activate && python3 -m unittest test_ottotone.py -v`
 - Built with PyInstaller for native macOS app

 ## License